CohanR/Phosphenogram/README.md

 ## Running the Python script locally

 For the desktop Python version, download the `Phosphenogram.py` file from this repository, install the required dependencies, and run it on your machine.
-For features see the web-based version description.
+For the features see the browser version.

 ```bash
 pip install pygame pandas matplotlib